Dr. Catherine Hong Huan HOR

-Catherine's research directions strive to understand the molecular and cellular pathology of hereditary pediatric and congenital diseases associated to neuropsychiatric disorders, with particular interest in deciphering the neurochemistry and neurological roles of primary cilium.
-Her current projects also involve mouse and human induced-pluripotent stem cells disease modeling of ciliopathy-like disorders.
+Her research strives to understand the molecular and cellular pathology of hereditary neurological and neuropsychiatric disorders, with particular interest in deciphering the neurochemistry and neurological roles of an under-appreciated but instrumental cell-cell signaling organelle, the primary cilium.
+Her current projects involve mouse disease models, and human induced-pluripotent stem cells disease modeling of ciliopathy-like disorders.
 Her cross-disciplinary collaborative projects with local and international scientists focus on the development of non-invasive biomarkers and therapeutics targeting pediatric neuropsychiatric disorders.

 The Biochemistry of Primary Cilium in Neurodevelopment

 The primary cilium is a non-motile cilium found on the surface of nearly every cell types.
 It functions primarily as an “antenna’’ on the cell membrane to capture and transduce signals from extracellular signaling molecules to the cytoplasm and nucleus.
 We aim to decipher the molecular machineries underlying the biogenesis and signal transduction in the primary cilium, particularly, in the context of neurochemistry and neurobiology.

 Scanning electron microscopy image (Left) and Transmission electron microscopy image (Right) of a primary cilium in the brain.
 Hor CHH & Goh EL.
 Curr Opin Genet Dev.
 2019, 56, 61-68.